mikakallberg/Project-Portfolio-5-DRF/bugs.md

 - During initial deployment to Heroku.
     - Error message: application error
     - Solution: With the help of Tutor support we found spelling errors in multiple places of allowed hosts.
 When these where solved deployment was successfull.
+- In initial deployment to Heroku, app did not launch.
+  - Looked through code to spot typos and typos in heroku settings.
+Found a couple, with the help of Gemma at tutor support, also hard set the allowed hosts to the heroku url.
 - After the workspace timed out and was deleted, couldn't get the preview to run, after creating a new env-file from Heroku Config Vars.
    - solution reinstall dependencies with 'pip3 install -r requirements.txt'.
 - In production of chat application, several error messages occured.
 Most had to do with naming and missing routes between files, but one was a OperationalError, tht did not want to resolve itself with convential methods.